planetarium/www.nine-chronicles.dev/en/guide/create-network/create-a-private-key.md

 In order to participate in a blockchain network, that is, to issue transactions, we need to create a private key.
 A private key allows us to secure our account and perform transactions using our own independent key.

-[Libplanet][libplanet], the blockchain technology behind NineChronicles, provides a cli called `planet` through the [Libplanet.Tools][libplanet-tools] project.
+[Libplanet][libplanet], the blockchain technology behind Nine Chronicles, provides a cli called `planet` through the [Libplanet.Tools][libplanet-tools] project.
 Let's use it to create a private key.

 [libplanet]: https://github.com/planetarium/libplanet
 [libplanet-tools]: https://github.com/planetarium/libplanet/tree/main/tools/Libplanet.Tools